 The AR market, according to Statista, is projected to reach $15.497 million by 2022 and cross $18 million by 2023.
 ECommerce businesses are enthusiastically investing in exploring the Augmented Reality and Virtual Reality to build social media filters, for preview placements, for virtual trial rooms, and for equipping interactive user manuals.

 These initiatives for deep-tech adoption help deliver more personalized experiences to consumers by allowing them to explore the product as if in a physical store.
 If you are into a retail industry such as fashion, cosmetics, or accessories that takes a personalized experience to influence the customer’s purchasing decision, this is your cue to equip yourself with the right technology.

 9. Mobile Shopping is Growing

-Shoppers including millennials and Gen Z customers find mobile devices more convenient owing to their ease of use and popularity.
-The statistics related to this, according to Payvision, are expected to grow 18.8 percent to $3.16 trillion this year before further rising to $3.79 trillion in 2022.
+Shoppers, including millennials and Gen Z customers, find mobile devices more convenient owing to their ease of use and popularity.
+The statistics related to mobile eCommerce trends, according to Payvision, are expected to grow 18.8 percent to $3.16 trillion this year before further rising to $3.79 trillion in 2022.
 Therefore, improve the mobile shopping experience of your online store to keep up the pace and reap the benefits.
 Ensure that your store is optimized for mobile devices by tuning up its mobile responsiveness and other factors.

-Ecommerce companies should prudently watch the changing trends in the industry to stay up to the competition.
-Be ready to adopt the changing trends so that you can tap the tremendous opportunities in the eCommerce space in 2022 and ahead.
+Ecommerce companies should prudently watch the changing eCommerce future trends in the industry to stay ahead of the competition.
+Be ready to adopt the changing trends so that you can tap into the tremendous opportunities in the eCommerce space in 2022 and ahead.